UniversalDependencies/docs/_usd/remnant.md

 nmod(went-7, Prague-9)
 </div>

 The question is then how to treat *Marie went to Paris and Miriam to Prague*.
 One option would be to pretend that there is an empty verb and to have the final elements be dependents of it: *Marie went to Paris and Miriam ∅ to Prague*.
 This analysis has some appeal but also has some problems and at any rate stops the basic dependency graph from being simply a tree of dependencies over the words of a sentence.

-So, USD uses an analysis that notes that in ellipsis a *remnant* corresponds to a *correlate* in a preceding clause.
-The *remnant* relation connects a remnant to its correlate in the basic dependency representation.
+Therefore, USD adopts an analysis that notes that in ellipsis a *remnant* corresponds to a *correlate* in a preceding clause.
+The *remnant* relation connects each remnant to its correlate in the basic dependency representation.
 This is then a sufficient representation to reconstruct the predicate-argument sturcture in the enhanced representation.
 So, for this example, we have:

 <div class="sd-parse">
 Marie went to Paris and Miriam to Prague